floragunncom/search-guard-docs/_docs/kibana_installation.md

 * cd into your Kibana installaton directory.
 * Execute: `bin/kibana-plugin install file:///path/to/search-guard-kibana-plugin-<version>.zip`.

+After the plugin has been installed, Kibana will run the optimization process.
+Depending on your system this might take a couple of minutes.
+This is an Kibana internal process required for each installed plugin and cannot be skipped.

 ## Configuring the Kibana server user

 For management calls to Elasticsearch, such as setting the index pattern, saving and retrieving visualizations and dashboards etc., Kibana uses a special user, called the *Kibana server user*.